-A page to help guide our babysitter to snacks we have around our house .
+A page to help guide our babysitter to snacks we have around our house.

 I also left a page with all the important phone numbers that the babysitter might need.

-5. Arrange all the information, along with the snacks in the box, and leave it out for your babysitter.
+After gathering all the supplies, arrange all the information, along with the snacks in the box, and leave it out for your babysitter.